- Autism Awareness Month: Tips for Working with Individuals on the Autism Spectrum

 - For Physicians: Diagnosing Autism Spectrum Disorders and Working with Schools

 In 2008, based on a sample of 8 year olds, the Centers for Disease Control (CDC) reported that the prevalence of autism had risen to 1 in 88 in American children.
 By 2010, using a similar sample, it was announced that the incidence had climbed to 1 in 68.
 Based on these latest numbers, 1 in 42 boys and 1 in 189 girls are being diagnosed with an autism spectrum disorder (ASD).
 Two years ago in a national telephone survey of 100,000 families, the incidence was projected at 1 in 50.
+The CDC just released new incidence numbers based on input from 11 states.
+The incidence has remained stable at 1 in 68.
 (Note: Different data collection methods will often yield differing results.)

-According to the December 2010 data, the number of students served under the eligibility category ASD was 11,514.
+According to the December 2010 child count data, the number of students served under the eligibility category ASD was 11,514.
 By December 2011, the count was 12,226.
 According to the child count data from December 2012, the number of children served under the diagnostic category of ASD was 13,020; and with the December 2013 data, the number had grown to 13,675.
-This year’s child count data shows an increase from the previous year of 504 for a total of 14,179.
-ASD is the second fastest growing category; first is Other Health Impaired at 19,727.
+By the December 2014, this number had grown to 14,179.
+This year’s child count data (December 2015) shows an increase from the previous year of 1,112 for a total of 15,291.

-The number of students enrolled in Indiana’s public schools during the 2014-2015 school year is 1,009,943.
-Using that data and the incidence data from December 2014, approximately 14 in 1,000 students in Indiana have a diagnosis of ASD.
-Last year’s identification rate was 1 in 77.
-This year’s identification rate has increased to 1 in 71.
-The child count data does not include children who are not on special education service plans and are home schooled or educated in non-public schools.
+The number of students enrolled in Indiana’s public and non-public schools during the 2015-2016 school year is 1,046,146.
+Using that data and the child count data from December 2015, approximately 15 in 1,000 students in Indiana have a diagnosis of ASD.
+Last year’s identification rate was 1 in 71.
+This year’s identification rate has grown to 1 in 68.
+The child count data does not include children who are not on special education service plans, are home schooled or are in non-public schools.
 All who have either an IEP or special education service plan are counted.

 The other reality is that many of these children come with complex issues and support needs.
 According to the CDC, ASD commonly co-occurs with other developmental, psychiatric, neurologic, chromosomal, and genetic diagnoses.
 The co-occurrence of one or more non-ASD developmental diagnoses is 83%.
 The co-occurrence of one or more psychiatric diagnoses is 10%.
 The potential impact on our schools and other service delivery systems continues to be tremendous.
 The strain on families is very real and significant.
 According to the CDC, it is estimated to cost at least $17,000 more per year to care for a child with ASD compared to a child without ASD.
 Costs include health care, education, ASD-related therapy, family-coordinated services, and caregiver time.
 For a child with more severe ASD, costs per year increase to over $21,000.
 It is important to note that education services and an array of supports are needed for children and adults on the autism spectrum to live, learn, and work successfully in our communities.